Skip to main

 david.brennen@uky.edu

-David A. Brennen served as dean of the University of Kentucky College of Law from 2009 - 2020.
-He joined UK in 2009 from the University of Georgia School of Law where he was a professor since 2006 and from the Association of American Law Schools (AALS) where he served a two-year term as deputy director.
-Along with more than 20 years of experience in the classroom, Brennen is regarded as an innovator in the field of nonprofit law as it relates to taxation.
-He is a co-founder and co-editor of Nonprofit Law Prof Blog, founding editor of Nonprofit and Philanthropy Law Abstracts, co-founder of the AALS Section on Nonprofit and Philanthropy Law and a co-author of one of the first law school casebooks on taxation of nonprofit organizations.
+David A. Brennen, who served as dean from 2009 to 2020, is the Frost, Brown & Todd Professor.
+Before joining UK, he served a two-year term as Deputy Director at the Association of American Law Schools and spent several years as a professor at University Georgia, Mercer University, University of Richmond and Syracuse University.
+Regarded as an innovator in the field of nonprofit law as it relates to taxation, Brennen is a co-founder and co-editor of Nonprofit Law Prof Blog, founding editor of Nonprofit and Philanthropy Law Abstracts, co-founder of the AALS Section on Nonprofit and Philanthropy Law and a co-author of one of the first law school casebooks on taxation of nonprofit organizations.
+An elected member of the American Law Institute, Brennen also served as an advisor on the ALI’s Restatement of the Law: Charitable Nonprofit Organizations, was a 2019-20 Fellow for American Council on Education and, in 2024-25, will serve as Chair of the ABA Council on Legal Education & Admission to the Bar.

 Brennen received his bachelor’s degree in finance from Florida Atlantic University in 1988 and his law degree from the University of Florida College of Law in 1991, where he also received his LL.M. in tax law in 1994.
-In 2002, Brennen was elected to the American Law Institute where he is an adviser on its project titled, “Principles of the Law of Nonprofit Organizations.”
-Brennen has also served in leadership roles with AALS, the Society of American Law Teachers and the American Bar Association’s Section of Legal Education.
+Brennen has served in leadership roles with AALS, Society of American Law Teachers, Southeast Association of Law Schools, Law School Admission Council, ABA Accreditation Committee, ABA Council on Legal Education and Southern Association of Colleges and Schools.
+Brennen began his career in legal education as an adjunct professor at Florida A&M University and has held visiting appointments at University of Alabama, Temple University and University of Florida.

 Specialties